Rishit-dagli/MLKit-Firebase-Android/README.md

 ### What next!

 You can contribute to this project, all you need to do is submit a pull request.
+Be sure to first read [Code of conduct](https://github.com/Rishit-dagli/MLKit-Firebase-Android/blob/master/code_of_conduct.md)